 A few caveats.
 I’m new to this blogging and this is an attempt to create space for me to bring my worlds of being a baba, parenting and politics together.
 There are a lot of opinions on these topics, in particular, and I’m no expert.
 I’m speaking from my experience and will do my best not to generalize.
 To my surprise, my training as an organizer has helped me immensely in parenting.
 There’s a blend of love, rigor and experimentation in parenting like in organizing.
 In the end, growing interdependent relationships (dialectic, so to speak) has guided me the most through this journey.
 Truth be told, I had cold feet getting this blog going so I took baby steps and started writing more on facebook.
 Finally, not everyone is on facebook or instagram so some of these posts are re-mixes of previous posts.

 As a cis-gender and straight baba, it was hard to find resources on how to be a good (feminist) baba.
 The burden of this shouldn’t fall on the mamas and or other women.
 I’m encouraged by all the good babas (mamas and guardians) out there that I’ve learned from.
-As a baba with a child on the spectrum, I realize that there are even fewer resources for baba’s/parents of autistic children, children of color especially.
+As a baba with an autistic child, I realize that there are even fewer resources for baba’s/parents of autistic children, children of color especially.

 So why be a baba?
 First, baba is father, papa, dad or 爸爸 in Chinese.
 This is my truth and attempt to redefine masculinity, parenting and, yes, politics.
 There are actually many of us but not all talking or talking to each other.
 Who gets to be a baba?
 Honestly, anyone who wants to be identified as a baba, I see you and I got you.
 Specifically, the trans babas and mamas, the duo babas, the babas who have been locked up, the mamas that have to be both and all.
 In the future, I’d love to have any of you as guest writers.
 Much love to all of you <3